openfactoryio/openfactory-core/README.md

 1. **Perception Layer**: This foundational layer consists of devices such as sensors and manufacturing equipment that collect data from and send commands to the physical environment.

-2. **Connection Layer**: This layer comprises data connectors that facilitate communication between devices and the system and supervisors sending back commands to devices willing to respond to them.
+2. **Connection Layer**: This layer comprises data connectors that facilitate communication between devices.

 3. **Aggregation Layer**: Here, Kafka acts as a storage layer, while ksqlDB serves as a compute layer, enabling the processing and organization of incoming data streams.